 SPS achieves a thin profile and low weight by utilizing the elastomer core to transfer shear between each faceplate thereby preventing local buckling.
 Flexural strength and stiffness meet the project design requirements.
-This datasheet assists in the selection the SPS Terrace for different deflection criteria.

-Generally, SPS Terrace plates are rectangular in plan but other shapes are possible (trapezoidal, curved edge etc).
+Generally, SPS Terrace plates are rectangular in plan but other shapes are possible (trapezoidal, curved edge, etc).

 Download our Brochure with a Summary of Benefits and Shipping, Fabrication and Constructability Notes